Music of Croatia: Gusle

 The gusle music is played on this traditional string instrument.
 It is primarily rooted in epic poetry with emphasis on important historical or patriotic events.
 It is the traditional instrument of inland Dalmatia and of Herzegovina, the part of Bosnia and Herzegovina with predominant Croatian population.

 Gusle players are known for glorifying outlaws such as hajduks or uskoks of the long gone Turkish reign or exalting the recent heroes of the Croatian War of Independence.
 Andrija Kačić Miošić, a famous 18th-century author, had also composed verses in form of the traditional folk poetry (deseterac, ten verses).
 His book Razgovor ugodni naroda slovinskog became Croatian folk Bible which inspired numerous gusle players ever since.

 As for contemporary gusle players in Croatia, one person that particularly stands out is Mile Krajina.
 Krajina is a prolific folk poet and gusle player who gained cult status among some conservative groups.
 There are also several other prominent Croatian gusle players who often perform at various folk-festivals throughout Croatia and Bosnia-Herzegovina.

+Another gusle performer, Peter Boro brought Croatian music to an American audience, and is featured on the Library of Congress's California Gold: Northern California Folk Music from the Thirties Collection.